BSN Transfer Student Prerequisites

 BSN Foundation Requirements

-• Anatomy and Physiology with labs – One school year of coursework with labs.
-Must have been completed within five years of acceptance into the program.
+• Must have been completed within 5 years of acceptance into the program.

-• Microbiology with lab – One course with the accompanying lab.
-Must have been completed within five years of acceptance into the program.
+• Must have been completed within five years of acceptance into the program.

 Electives

 Transfer students must have a minimum of 49 semester credit hours (73.5 quarter credit hours) accepted in transfer to begin the BSN program.
-Electives credits in writing, speech, science, foreign languages, or the social sciences may be accepted to bring transfer students up to at least 49 semester credits after all other prerequisite courses are accepted.
+Completion of at least 60 semester credits (90 quarter credits) is recommended for full financial aid eligibility as a Junior.
+Electives credits may be accepted to bring transfer students up to at least 49 semester credits after all other prerequisite courses are accepted.
 AP, IB, or CLEP credits may also be accepted.